rundsk/dsk/README.md

 Aspects are documented by adding [Markdown](https://guides.github.com/features/mastering-markdown/) formatted documentation files to their directory.
-A `readme.md` file, may describe an aspect or give clues how to use a certain component.
+A `readme.md` file may describe an aspect or give clues how to use a certain component.
 You can split documentation over several files when you like to.
 We usually use `api.md`, `explain.md` or `comments.md`.